-In March 2010, the Company borrowed US\$500,000 and entered into a convertible note agreement with a third-party.
-The proceeds were used to amend its lease with another third-party on the Golden Arrow property to extend the lease's term for five year's until December 2016.
-The note was amended to extend its maturity date and in January 2012 the Company entered into another amendment with the holder to further extend the maturity date.
-In April 2012, the holder of the note converted the entire balance into common shares of the Company and the convertible note was paid in full.
+In March 2010, the Company borrowed US\$500,000 and entered into a convertible note agreement with Ernesto Echavarria ("Echavarria".)
+The proceeds were used to amend its lease with Nevada Eagle Resources, LLC on the Golden Arrow property to extend the lease's term for five years until December 2016.
+The note was amended to extend its maturity date and in January 2012 the Company entered into another amendment with Echavarriar to further extend the maturity date.
+In April 2012, Echavarria converted the entire balance into common shares of the Company and the convertible note was paid in full.

-For the Three Months Ended December 31, 2012 Containing information up to and including March 1, 2013
+For the Six Months Ended March 31, 2013 Containing information up to and including May 28, 2013

 In April 2010, the Company entered into an option agreement with Animas Resources, Ltd. ("Animas") on its Kinsley and Godden Arrow properties to allow Animas to operate and explore these properties and potentially earn an interest in each based on the amount it spent on the property.
-In March 2011, Animas terminated its option for the Golden Arrow property and in September 2011, it sold its option in the Kinsley property to Pilot Gold, USA Inc a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot.")
-In December 2011 Pilot completed its initial drill program on the property and in May 2012, the Company announced that Pilot had earned a 51% interest in the Kinsley Mountain property and that it had been informed by Pilot it intended to increase its interest to 65% within the terms of its option agreement.
-In February 2013, Pilot notified the Company (collectively, the "Parties") per its agreement, it had increased its interest in the Kinsley Mountain property to 65% by having met its second option requirement.
-As a result of Pilot achieving this milestone, the Company will have an obligation to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
-The formation of a joint venture is pending.
-Exploration plans and budgets for 2013 have not yet been finalized between the Parties.
-The company will be able to raise this capital.
+Effective in September 2011, Animas conveyed its interest in the agreement to Pilot Gold USA Inc., a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot").
+Pilot has acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in cumulative eligible exploration expenditures, the Company announced this milestone was achieved by Pilot in April 2013, and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments.
+As a result of Pilot having achieved this milestone and when the joint venture is formed upon the finalization of the joint venture agreement, the Company will have an obligation to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
+The formation of a joint venture and exploration plans and budget for 2013 have not yet been finalized pending the finalization of the joint venture agreement.
+The Company intends to fund any future quarterly Cash Calls with outside capital.
+There is no assurance the Company will be able to raise this capital.